cproctor/scratch2arduino/README.md

 The `scratch_blocks` and the `scratch_object` modules can parse the JSON representation of a Scratch project, and then expresses it as code for Arduino.

-The app uses these modules for a specific purpose in an upcoming workshop; it searches for a script in the project named `instructions_for_each_update` and translates this script.
+The app returns code formatted for a specific upcoming workshop.

 ## Install and Run